Measure video ad performance

 The "Ads" tab

 The "Ads" tab is where you go to create and manage your ads.
-Within this tab, you can create, edit, and preview your TrueView in-stream and in-display ads.
+Within this tab, you can create, edit, and preview your TrueView in-stream and video discovery ads.
 You can also see and customize your ads' statistics, bids, and more.

 The Videos tab